giorgioriccardi/wordpress-starter-child-theme-sass-gulp/README.md

 - Test on Linux

 ### Notes
-The Scripts & Sass folders come with some functions, modules, variables, breakpoints and mixins.
+The Js & Sass folders come with some functions, modules, variables, breakpoints and mixins.

 They are there just as a reference and they should be deleted and/or customized to fit your project needs upon bundle build.